 What are BLONKS?

-BLONKS is a collection of 4,444 completely on-chain vector-graphic illustrations with personality and with unique design mechanics.
-BLONKS token images change when transferred between wallets, they're licensed CC0, and they live on Ethereum.
+BLONKS is a collection of 4,444 completely on-chain vector-graphic illustrations with personality and with unique technical and design mechanics.
+BLONKS token images change their 'base' when transferred between wallets, they can shapeshift to change how they look, they have dynamic descriptions, they're licensed CC0, and they live on Ethereum with no external dependencies.

 - The SVG vector-graphic illustrations are generative (not procedural), meaning that they're not built by merely assembling predefined layers.
 This generative quality adds incredible variability into the BLONKS collection and significant personality to each NFT.

 - BLONKS are family friendly.
-They're colorful and fun, they don't show tobacco products/weed or alcohol, and they'd be rated G by any NFT rating system.
+They're colorful and fun, they don't show tobacco products/weed or alcohol, and they'd be rated G (or E for Everyone) by any NFT rating system that may someday exist.

-- BLONKS NFTs are Licensed CC0 to encourage creative use, they have low secondary creator fees of 3%, and half of the proceeds generated at mint are transparently donated to charity.
+- BLONKS images are Licensed CC0 to encourage creative use, they have low royalties of only 3%, and half of the proceeds generated at mint were transparently donated to charity ($11,697.29).

 BLONKS are 100% on-chain, generative vector-graphic illustrations with no external dependencies.
 The BLONKS CC0 project is coded in the language of the Ethereum blockchain itself (solidity) and its contracts generate all token data (SVG images and metadata) entirely from data on the blockchain.
 There is no web-app; there are no hosted files to maintain, update, or accidentally lose.
 The NFTs will exist as long as the Ethereum network exists, and we all kinda think that's a really really long time.